COG-UK/grapevine/README.md

 # grapevine
-Phylogenetic pipeline for the COG-UK project
+Original phylogenetic pipeline for the COG-UK project.
+Warning: This is not being maintained, but most rules have an equivalently named process in the current pipelines https://github.com/COG-UK/datapipe and https://github.com/cov-ert/phylopipe.

 ## Install
 ```